 Naturally, you’ll want to find out what types of services an agency offers.
 If they specialize only in debt management and you’re looking for more basic budgeting guidance, you can look elsewhere.

-How can I access budget counseling (online, phone, or in-person)?
+How can I access budget counseling (online, by phone, or in person)?

 What free information is available?

 Whenever you’re talking to a representative or reading online resources, you can find out about free resources.
-Most reputable credit counseling or budget counseling organizations will provide information at no charge.
+Most reputable counseling organizations will provide information at no charge.
 If they charge you even to give out information on their services, that’s a bad sign.

 Is there a formal contract to sign?

 Ask any budget counseling agency you’re considering about contracts.
 What level of counseling is offered, how many sessions are there, and are you obligated to sign any recurring contract with fees?

 How are your budget counselors trained or certified?

 Knowing what kind of training the counselors at agencies go through, or if they are accredited or not, will help you make an informed decision.
 Plus, it will give you peace of mind knowing you have a financial expert who is able to help you make the right financial moves.